-The 2013 Helen Taft First Spouse Gold Coin represented the third release of the year for the series.
+The 2013 Helen Taft First Spouse Gold Coin (Buy on eBay) represented the third release of the year for the series.
 Sales for each of the coins had opened in rapid succession due to production problems and other issues, which had delayed the release until nearly the end of the year.

 The obverse of the coin featured a front facing portrait of the First Lady designed by William C. Burgard and engraved by Phebe Hemphill.
 The image was surrounded by the required inscriptions “Helen Taft”, “In God We Trust”, “Liberty”, “2013”, the “W” mint mark, the order of the Presidency “27th”, and the dates served “1909-1913”.